-At the end of fiscal 2011, the School had invested \$302,815 in a broad range of capital assets, including buildings, building improvements, furniture, fixtures and equipment.
-There were \$134,839 worth of capital assets purchased in fiscal year 2011.
-More detailed information about the School's capital assets is presented in Note 3 to the financial statements.
+At the end of fiscal 2011, the School had invested \$109,415 in capital assets, including software and furniture, fixtures and equipment.
+More detailed information about the School's capital assets is presented in Note 2 to the financial statements.